interstitialRedirectModalTitle

 Climate

-Across the Lone Star State, we’re feeling the effects of more frequent and intense hurricanes, rainstorms and flooding as well as more severe heatwaves, droughts and wildfires.
-Temperatures and sea levels are rising, and habitats are migrating or disappearing altogether as we lose 240,000 acres per year to development—critical land that helps reduce climate change impacts, protecting people and biodiversity.
+Texans are feeling the effects of more frequent and intense hurricanes, rainstorms and flooding as well as more severe heatwaves, droughts and wildfires.
+Temperatures and sea levels are rising, and habitats are migrating or disappearing altogether.
 These extremes are affecting the health and vibrance of our communities, businesses, natural resources, economies and our very quality of life.
+We're partnering with communities, agencies and organizations to implement practical, scalable climate solutions.

 Landscape view of rolling hills covered with scrub and trees.